Timeline

 1998

-The Finniy group put in proposals to buy and develop Lot 226 (West of Walcliffe) from Developer and were rejected by community opposition due to the scale of the development.
+The Finniy group put in proposals to buy and develop Lot 226 (West of Walcliffe) from the Developer and were rejected by community opposition due to the scale of the development.
 The Finney group did not go ahead with the sale.
 The Leeuwin Naturaliste Ridge Statement of Planning Policy (LNRSPP) was published.
-This reinforced the previous Rural report that the visual amenities of the coastal strip needs to be preserved and that coastal nodes such as Gnarabup and Smiths beach should not be over 500 people.
+This reinforced the previous Rural planning report that goverened the area that the visual amenities of the coastal strip need to be preserved and that coastal nodes such as Gnarabup and Smiths beach should not be over 500 people.

-Newspaper Article Finni Plan Rejection by the community
+Newspaper Article Rejection of proposal by the community

 1999